 Please contact firstname.lastname@example.org if you have questions or need additional information.

-You own the copyright in your thesis or dissertation, and copyright may affect how you can use third-party works.
+In most circumstances, you own the copyright in your thesis or dissertation, but copyright may affect how you can use third-party works.

 - Copyright comprises a “bundle of rights” to copy, adapt/rework, distribute, publicly display and publicly perform a protected work.

 - As a student, you typically own the copyright to your thesis or dissertation as soon as it is written, and you can license or transfer your rights to others.

 - One important exception: if you have previously published some or all of your dissertation in other venues, you may have transferred copyright ownership, or granted an exclusive license, to the publisher.
 This may affect your right to deposit the same work to Libra.
 Also, if your work is part of a third-party-sponsored research project, others may have an ownership interest in your work.
 In those cases, it is important to read your agreements with publishers and sponsors, and to consult with your advisor, to determine whether you have the right to post your work in Libra.
 Many publishers and sponsors of research explicitly grant permission to do so in their standard agreements, or are willing to grant permission upon request for purposes of fulfilling graduation requirements, but you should confirm this before submitting previously-published material in Libra.

 - You will need to grant the University permission to provide access to your thesis or dissertation in Libra, for example.
 You may also choose to use a Creative Commons license to grant the general public permission to share and reuse your work, under conditions you choose.